Alison Holst

-Dame Alison Margaret Holst (née Payne, born 1938) is a best-selling New Zealand food writer and television celebrity chef.
+Dame Alison Margaret Holst (née Payne, born 1938) is a New Zealand food writer and television celebrity chef.

 Biography

 Alison was born in Dunedin, and graduated from the University of Otago, then a constituent college of the University of New Zealand, with a Bachelor of Home Science and subsequently spent a year at Teachers' College.
 She then began lecturing in the Foods Department at the School of Home Science before starting her television career.
 Her first television programme premiered in 1965.
 The following year she published her first cookbook.
 Since then (as of 2010) her cookbooks have collectively sold more than four and a half million copies of 100 titles, and she has appeared on numerous other television and radio shows as well as writing newspaper columns and magazine articles.

 Since 1990 she has co-written several cookbooks with her son, Simon Holst.
 In November 2010 Holst appeared on Radio New Zealand's afternoon programme to deny rumours that she had been asked to be the next governor-general.

 Holst has described the style of food in most of her books as 'everyday food' and the recipes are generally written for home cooks and intended to be easy and reasonably cheap to make, as well as nutritious.
 Since 1994 she has marketed a brand of bulk wholefoods under the name Alison's Pantry through the Foodstuffs supermarket company.

 Her cook book Meals with the Family from 1967 is held in the collections at New Zealand’s national museum Te Papa Tongarewa.

 In 2015, it was revealed that Alison Holst had been diagnosed with dementia.